-Available on EE and Vodafone currently, the system works with eSIM technology and shares the same number as your iPhone.
+Available on EE, O2 and Vodafone currently in the UK and all four major carriers in the US, the system works with eSIM technology and shares the same number as your iPhone.
 So the Watch Series 3 doesn't have an interchangeable SIM that you can swap out at a whim.

-Such connectivity can be used to make calls, receive messages, stream Apple Music, or access Maps.
+Such connectivity can be used to make calls, receive messages, stream Apple Music (no, not Spotify yet), listen to podcasts or access Maps.

 The call interface is basic but easy-to-use thanks to a number pad.
-Favourite contacts is an even more straightforward way of calling friends, even more so if you've got a Bluetooth headset connected to the Apple Watch - such as the Apple AirPods.
+You can, of course, call contacts or favourites, even more so if you've got a Bluetooth headset connected to the Apple Watch - such as the Apple AirPods.

 A swipe up from the bottom of the screen shows you the Watch Control Center, and it's here the Watch 3 tells you what the connectivity is like - whether that's Wi-Fi, phone, or 4G.